cloudnative-pg/cloudnative-pg.github.io/content/blog/building-images-bake/index.md

 ## Making your images for specific architectures

-By default, we build the images for `amd64` and `arm64` architectures, which is the recommended approach for most users.
+By default, images are built for both `amd64` and `arm64` architectures, which is the recommended setup for most users.
-However, if you want to build images for your specific architecture and so, saving some space, you can override the `platforms` variable in your local Bake file.
+However, if you want to target a specific architecture and reduce image size, you can override the `platforms` variable in your local Bake file.

 ```hcl
 platforms = ["linux/amd64"]
 ```

 If you’d like to build everything into your own repository while managing the same tags, that’s also possible.
 We may cover that in a future post.